 Click-and-collect is a great example of this.
 If you have a website and a store, then you should have a robust system that lets shoppers buy online and pick up in-store.
 Click-and-collect can help with the costs of delivery and returns by bringing customers to you.
 Once they’re in the store you have the opportunity to attract them with further products and services.

-Omnichannel is also a way to boost your marketing strategy.
+Adopting omnichannel retail trends is also a way to boost your marketing strategy.

 Social media is a great place to start.